Is Square Enix’s Comeback Imminent?

 While fanboys will argue at length on forums about topics like “The fall of Square Enix” and “The true golden age of Final Fantasy,” few can dispute the following statement: 2005-2007 were home to some of the greatest games that Square Enix has ever produced.

 First came the release of Dragon Quest VIII on November 15, 2005 in North America, a game widely-considered to be, both then and now, the greatest Dragon Quest game in the series.
-Then came Final Fantasy XII on March 16, 2006, nearly four and a half years after the last single-player installment in the franchise, Final Fantasy X, bringing a level of unparalleled writing and voice acting to the series.
-Two short weeks afterwards, March 28 saw the release of Kingdom Hearts II, a sequel which solidified and set the foundation for one of the best selling spin-off franchises in Square Enix history.
-Rounding out the list of mammoth releases is The World Ends With You, a new IP that launched exclusively for Nintendo DS on July 27, 2007 and managed to bring a unique and original story and battle system to a portable system.
+A few months afterwards, March 28 saw the release of Kingdom Hearts II, a sequel which solidified and set the foundation for one of the best selling spin-off franchises in Square Enix history.
+Then came Final Fantasy XII on October 31, 2006, nearly five years after the last single-player installment in the franchise, Final Fantasy X, bringing a level of unparalleled writing and voice acting to the series.
+Rounding out the list of mammoth releases was The World Ends With You, a new IP that launched exclusively for Nintendo DS on July 27, 2007 and managed to bring a unique and original story and battle system to a portable system.

 From tried-and-true franchise hits in Dragon Quest VIII and Final Fantasy XII to more recent successes with Kingdom Hearts II and The World Ends With You, the Square Enix that supported the PlayStation 2 and Nintendo DS was an unstoppable force at, or at the very least, near, the top of its game.
 Add to this a number of strong ports brought to new systems, such as Final Fantasy IV-VI Advance and Chrono Trigger for DS, as well as strong portable spinoffs like Crisis Core: Final Fantasy VII and Final Fantasy XII: Revenant Wings, and Square Enix’s dominance during this period becomes all the harder to refute.